- Our School

 - The Hive

 At Claremont we are aware that in order for children and young people to achieve to their own potential we need families to be on board, reinforcing the skills learned at school, especially in communication and self help skills.
 We also want to work with families around what we focus on in school.
 We also appreciate that sometimes it is difficult to be a parent or carer and we all need support and advice at times.

-They can help with practical things like form filling, linking with other professionals and accessing appropriate services.
+She can help with practical things like form filling, linking with other professionals and accessing appropriate services.

 Tasha's hours are Mon - Weds

-They both have flexible hours so are available after school and sometimes during holidays.
+She has flexible hours so can occasionally be available after school and sometimes during holidays.

 07703755332 during school hours only - or you can email